-While putting my presentation together, I wanted to share with you a few of the cool things I found while taking a look at the research while preparing for the presentation.
+While putting my presentation together, I wanted to share with you some of the cool things I found while looking at the research while preparing for the production.

 Is Physical Activity Bad for Knee Joint Health?

-There is the eternal debate if physical activity is good or bad for the knees.
-The researchers looked at things from the point of view of: physical activity is encouraged in school, but is this increase in physical activity leading to osteoarthritis?
+There is an eternal debate if physical activity is good or bad for the knees.
+The researchers looked at things from the point of view that: physical activity is encouraged in school, but is this increase in physical activity leading to osteoarthritis?

 What They Looked At:

-They went back and looked at a lot of the research that was created on physical activity and knee health.
+They went back and looked at a lot of the research on physical activity and knee health.

 What They Found:

-- Strong evidence that physical activity lead to tibiofemoral osteophytes (bony outgrowth covered by fibrocartilage).
+- Strong evidence that physical activity leads to tibiofemoral osteophytes (bony outgrowth covered by fibrocartilage).

-- Strong evidence that there was no decrease in knee cartilage based on radiological joint space narrowing.
+- Strong evidence was no decrease in knee cartilage based on radiological joint space narrowing.

-This research challenges the belief that if we get our kids to exercise in school, we are increasing their risk of getting osteoarthritis.
+This research challenges the belief that if we get our kids to exercise in school, we increase their risk of osteoarthritis.

-We need to get kids moving because the benefits of doing so are much greater than just improved knee joint health.
+We need to get kids moving because the benefits of doing so are much more significant than just improved knee joint health.